d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 We are effectively weighting pixels $(i+a, j+b)$ in the vicinity of $(i,j)$ with coefficients $V[a,b]$ to obtain the value $h[i,j]$.
 Note that $V[a,b]$ needs many fewer coefficients than $V[i,j,a,b]$.
 For a 1 megapixel image it has at most 1 million coefficients.
-This is 1 million fewer parameters since it no longer depends on the location within the image.
+This reduces the number of parameters by a factor of 1 million since it no longer depends on the location within the image.
 We have made significant progress!

 Now let's invoke the second principle - *locality*.
 As motivated above, we believe that we shouldn't have